rmzetti/hover-exec/READMORE.md

 Several *hover-exec* command line variables are used.
 These can be viewed via the hover for an code block: clicking *[command variables]* will produce a list:

 On windows the list looks like this
-- %c       workspace folder 'path/': c:/Users/ ... /
+- %c       workspace folder 'path': c:/Users/ ...
-- %d       this file 'path/': c:/Users/.../READMORE.md
+- %d       current file 'path': c:/Users/...
-- %e       this file 'path/': c:/Users/.../READMORE.md
+- %e       current file 'path/name': c:/Users/.../READMORE.md
 - %f.ext  temp file 'path/name.ext': c:/Users/.../AppData/Roaming/Code/User/globalStorage/rmzetti.hover-exec/temp.ext
-- %g       temp folder 'path/': c:/Users/.../AppData/Roaming/Code/User/globalStorage/rmzetti.hover-exec/
+- %g       temp folder 'path': c:/Users/.../AppData/Roaming/Code/User/globalStorage/rmzetti.hover-exec
+- %h       hover-exec extension folder 'path': c:/Users/.../.vscode/extensions/rmzetti.hover-exec-0.7.1
-- %n.ext temp file 'name.ext': temp.js.ext, where ext is an appropriate extension
+- %n.ext temp file 'name.ext': temp.js.ext, where ext is an extension (default is .txt)

 So
 - `%f` provides the appropriate temporary file path & name
 - in addition, the notation `%f.py`, for example, indicates that extension `.py` should be used - default is `.txt` .

+Generally (currently) these are not available for use within scripts, but only in command lines.
+An exception is that they may be used in 'href' and 'src' strings.

 ### Viewing script settings using scripts